CenekAlbl/drone-tracking-datasets/README.md

 | 3 | Yes | Yes | Yes |
 | 4 | Yes | Yes | No |

 We provide calibration parameters as well as calibration images for each camera.
-Each dataset contains also 2D detections of the drone provided by a simple algorithm based on background subtraction.

 If you use this dataset in your research, please cite [our paper](https://arxiv.org/abs/2003.04784) in which we estimate 3D trajectories from multiple unsynchronized cameras.